Nyepi on Nusa Lembongan

-Included in this shutdown is Bali’s main airport (Ngurah Rai) which is Indonesia’s second busiest airport and normally sees over 55,000 people processed daily.
+Included in this shutdown is Bali’s main airport (Ngurah Rai) which is Indonesia’s second busiest airport and normally sees over 65,000 people processed daily.

-Melasti held 3 days before Nyepi sees all Hindu’s head predominately to the ocean, though some of the mountain villages will head to lakes, taking with them various offerings.
+Melasti, held 3 days before Nyepi sees Hindu’s head to the ocean, though some of the mountain villages will head to lakes, taking with them various offerings.
 Dressed predominantly in white traditional Balinese costumes, once at the water’s edge the ritual involves purifying these objects along with their bodies, the aim is to cleanse the body or soul (Bhuana Alit) and universe (Bhuana Agung) of evil spirits.

 Held in the morning, to witness the thousands of Hindus all lined up in white with stunning decorations, flowers and statues at the water’s edge is a sight like no other.

-The Bhuta Yajna Ritual and Pengrupukan day are carried out with the aim being to subdue the evil forces in order to create a healthy balance between God, mankind and nature.
+The Bhuta Yajna Ritual is carried out with the aim being to subdue the evil forces in order to create a healthy balance between God, mankind and nature.
 One of these evil forces is Batara Kala, the God of Destruction and the Underworld who the Balinese believe was sent to earth to punish humans for their evil habits.
 Known for being very rude and having an insatiable appetite he took a particular liking to appeasing his hunger by way of gorging on mankind.

 These evil forces have manifested into Ogoh-ogoh which take shape in the form of unearthly demonic creatures.
 In the weeks leading up to Nyepi, the local youth get together to create these creatures from an elaborate mix of mainly bamboo and styrofoam before richly painting them.
-They are then mounted on a pad and paraded around the streets stopping along the way to get in what appears to be a fight by way of being rotated counter-clockwise three times.
+They are then mounted on a pad within a frame and paraded around the streets stopping along the way to get in what appears to be a fight by way of being rotated counterclockwise three times.
 This performance symbolises the coming together of the bodies with the evil spirits and seeks to confuse them into leaving, thereby stopping the attack on us humans.

-I have experienced two Nyepi’s and while some people won’t book holidays to Bali or Nusa Lembongan during this time, for me it’s one day… one day where you turn everything off, be still, be silent and just be.
+I have experienced several Nyepi’s and while some people won’t book holidays to Bali or Nusa Lembongan during this time, for me it’s one day… one day where you turn everything off, be still, be silent and just be.

 Whether you are celebrating Nyepi on Nusa Lembongan or Bali it truly is a wonderful and unique experience.
-If you’re at our villa then usually you can see Jungutbatu Village below going about its daily business… so to just sit in the villa on Nyepi and realise everything for as far as the eye can see is silent is a truly magical experience.
+If you’re at our villa then usually you can see Jungut Batu Village below going about its daily business… so to just sit in the villa on Nyepi and realise everything for as far as the eye can see is silent is a truly magical experience.